Irreducible factors of modular representations of mapping class groups arising in Integral TQFT: Skein-theoretic definition of the integral TQFT representation

 We refer the reader to \cite{GM} for the definition of the basis elements $\bb_\sigma$ of $\BS(\Si)$ discussed in the introduction.
-Although the $\bb_\sigma$ are {\em indexed} by colorings of the banded lollipop tree $T_g^{(2c)}$, the basis element $\bb_\sigma$ is not just $T_g^{(2c)}$ with coloring $\sigma$, but is a mixed graph in the sense explained above, which furthermore has been rescaled by a certain non-positive power of $h$.
+Details of this definition will not be needed in this paper, but we remark that although the $\bb_\sigma$ are {\em indexed} by colorings of the banded lollipop tree $T_g^{(2c)}$, the basis element $\bb_\sigma$ is not just $T_g^{(2c)}$ with coloring $\sigma$, but is a mixed graph in the sense explained above, which furthermore has been rescaled by a certain non-positive power of $h$.
 In fact, the colorings of $T_g^{(2c)}$ give the so-called {\em graph basis} of $V_p(\Si)$, and the basis $\{\bb_\sigma\}$ of $\BS(\Si)$ is obtained from this graph basis by a triangular (but not unimodular) base change (see \cite{GM} for more details).

 Let us now describe the action of the extended mapping class group on $\BS(\Si)$.
-First we recall that, as usual in TQFT, any cobordism $M$ from $\Si$ to itself, equipped with some colored graph $G$ connecting the colored point in the source surface $\Si$ to the colored point in the target surface $\Si$, defines an endomorphism $Z(M,G)$ of $V_p(\Si)$.
-We must also fix a Lagrangian in $H_1(\Si;\BQ)$ and equip the cobordism $M$ with an integer weight to resolve the so-called {\em framing anomaly}.
-Increasing the weight by $1$ multiplies $Z(M,G)$ by an invertible scalar called $\kappa$ in \cite{GM}.
-This method of resolving the framing anomaly was pioneered by Walker \cite{W} and developed by Turaev \cite{T}.
-See also \cite{GM3} for our take on this.\footnote{Another way to resolve the framing anomaly is to use $p_1$-structures as in \cite{BHMV2}.} If furthermore $M$ is connected, then $Z(M,G)$ preserves the lattice $\BS_p(\Si)$ (see \cite{GM}).\footnote{But $Z(M,G)$ does not necessarily preserve the lattice $\BS(\Si)=\BSplus(\Si)$ in the case $p\equiv 1 \pmod 4$.
+First we recall that, as usual in TQFT, any cobordism $M$ from $\Si$ to itself, equipped with some colored graph $G$ connecting the colored point in the source surface $\Si$ to the colored point in the target surface $\Si$, defines an endomorphism of $V_p(\Si)$ which, by abuse of notation, we denote again by $Z(M,G)$.
+If furthermore $M$ is connected, then $Z(M,G)$ preserves the lattice $\BS_p(\Si)$ (see \cite{GM}).\footnote{But $Z(M,G)$ does not necessarily preserve the lattice $\BS(\Si)=\BSplus(\Si)$ in the case $p\equiv 1 \pmod 4$.
 We will address this problem at the end of \S\ref{sec5}.} For example, consider $M=\Si\times\I$ with weight zero, equipped with the banded arc $pt \times \I$ with color $2c$ (where $pt$ is the colored banded point in $\Si$).
 We denote this `vertical' banded arc by $\varc$, and we let $\varc(2c)$ denote this arc colored by $2c$.
 Then we have that $Z(\Si\times\I, \varc(2c))$ is the identity map of $\BS(\Si)$.